Rei III: Reception

 "Rei III" was first broadcast on 6 March 1996 and drew a 6.9% audience share on Japanese television.
 In July 2020, Comic Book Resources reported an 8.6/10 rating for the installment on IMDb, making it the fifth-highest-rated Evangelion episode.
-Merchandise based on the episode, including a line of official tee-shirts, have been released.
+Merchandise based on the episode, including a line of official T-shirts, has been released.
 Japanese television station TV Asahi published a ranking of the 100 most significant scenes in the history of animation; Rei's suicide scene managed to reach 53rd position.
 Rei's suicide reappeared in another ranking by the broadcaster, in a survey of the most touching scenes in Japanese animation, in which it achieved ninth place.

-"Rei III" had an ambivalent reception from anime reviewers.
-Digitally Obsessed's Joel Cunningham gave "Rei III" a positive review for its "startling revelations" about Rei and Gendo, describing its ending as a "note perfect, the best moment in the series thus far".
+"Rei III" had a mixed reception from anime reviewers.
+Digitally Obsessed's Joel Cunningham gave "Rei III" a positive review for its "startling revelations" about Rei and Gendo, describing its ending as "note perfect, the best moment in the series thus far".
 Akio Nagatomi of The Anime Café criticized the use of recycled animation, like the launches of the Eva units or Rei's bandage as in the first episodes of the series, but still praised its "above average" direction and "a strangely captivating character" in the form of Rei.
-Nagatomi also praised Megumi Hayashibara for having "skillfully portrayed" Rei but criticized Yuriko Yamaguchi's role as Ritsuko; according to him, Yamaguchi "pulls off the detached, professional persona extremely well" but described Ritsuko's broken and fragile side as "a classic (and painful) example of over-acting".
+Nagatomi also praised Megumi Hayashibara for having "skillfully portrayed" Rei, but criticized Yuriko Yamaguchi's role as Ritsuko; according to him, Yamaguchi "pulls off the detached, professional persona extremely well" but described Ritsuko's broken and fragile side as "a classic (and painful) example of over-acting".
 Anime News Networks editor Kenneth Lee negatively received the revelations about Rei's true identity and her death as a "monumental failure in character development".
 According to Lee, the premise of a dummy shell character gaining a soul "could had an entire series devoted to it", but Rei's character potential is wasted.
 Science Fiction Weeklys Tasha Robinson, on the other hand, expressed appreciation for the character's conclusion, "whose bizarre nature finally comes clear in a typically understated Anno way that explains everything while still leaving a great deal to the imagination".
 Film School Rejects writer Max Covill also gave a positive review, praising it for its "spectacular visuals" and the climax's "massive payoff".

 The action elements, the episode's dark tone, and revelations have been particularly praised by the critics.
 Screen Rant ranked "Rei III" among the best Neon Genesis Evangelion episodes, praising it for its darkness, as it "marks the beginning of the downward spiral into madness that is the series' finale".
 The same website also ranked Rei's battle against Armisael second among the best battles from the show.
 Fangoria described the whole sequence as one of the most "viscerally unpleasant" of the franchise.
 Yahoo similarly ranked "Rei III" among the best Evangelion episodes.